e-math/emathnumberline/README.md

 by including `jquery.emathnumberline.js`-file and defining some html-element as a numberline with: `$('#mydiv').emathnumberline(data)`.

-Emathtable depends on external JavaScript libraries:
+Emathnumberline depends on external JavaScript libraries:
 * jQuery
 * JSXGraph